University of Staffordshire

 Current modules

-• Assessment, Formulation, Intervention and Evaluation 1, 2 & 3
+- Assessment, Formulation, Intervention and Evaluation 1, 2 & 3

-• Leadership and Systemic Organisational Influence
+- Leadership, Organisational and Systemic Influence

-• Personal and Professional Values and Skills
+- Personal and Professional Values and Skills 1 & 2

-• Placement 1, 2, 3, 4, 5 & 6
+- Placement 1, 2, 3, 4, 5 & 6

-• Professional Research 1, 2 & 3
+- Professional Research 1, 2 & 3

 Academic Teaching

 Academic teaching consists of workshops, lectures, seminars, group work and online learning.
-It covers a broad range of topics in psychology, providing the knowledge base for practice and training in clinical, professional, therapeutic, and research skills.
+It covers a broad range of topics in clinical psychology, providing the knowledge base for practice and training in clinical, professional, therapeutic, and research skills.

-The timetable is organised such that trainees attend Staffordshire University for teaching on one day per week, in addition to teaching blocks at the beginning and mid-point of the academic year in Years 1 and 2 of training.
-Trainees also have one study day allocated most weeks and are required to engage in monthly reflective practice groups.
+The timetable is organised such that trainees attend the University of Staffordshire for teaching on one day per week, in addition to teaching blocks at the beginning and mid-point of the academic year in Years 1 and 2 of training.
+Outside of teaching blocks, there is teaching most weeks on Fridays in Year 1 and on Thursday in Years 2 and 3 of training.

 Clinical Experience